arungudelli/python.shiksha/content/en/tips/How-to-Define-a-2-D-List-in-Python.md

 ## Conclusion

-In this article, we briefly discussed about the various few methods that can be used to create a 2-D list in python and we also discussed about the most **effective** method for achieving this result.
+In this article, we briefly discussed about the various methods that can be used to create a 2-D list in python and we also discussed about the most **effective** method for achieving this result.